cxnturi0n/traffic-analyzer/README.md

 ## Overview
 You can either utilize a web interface or the api to conduct basic spatial and temporal analysis of traffic patterns.
 The web page is accessible through your preferred browser and retrieves necessary data via an API, which will be discussed in more detail later.
 This API is empowered by Express, a backend web application framework designed for creating RESTful APIs using Node.js.
 Express leverages PostGIS for road geometries and Neo4j for road observations.
 The system filters outcomes based on user-defined criteria.

-Several valuable insights can be derived from this system:
+Several valuable insights can be derived from this system, like for example:

 - Display the visual representation of road geometries on a map, providing the option to filter roads based on their IDs.
 - Identify the least congested roads during specific time intervals on weekends.
 - Visualize the top-n roads with the highest speeds on Sundays.
 - Illustrate the probability distribution of speeds during the COVID-19 pandemic.
 - Present the probability distribution of vehicle counts for specific roads.
 - ...

 Here is an image representing the software components involved:
 ![Architecture](https://github.com/cxnturi0n/traffic-analyzer/assets/75443422/67525f4c-29ac-4f09-8b13-95d1f27be0ae)

 ## Web Interface
 The user interface is a Single Page Application, entirely created using ReactJS, a JavaScript library that facilitates the construction of user interfaces through component-based development.
-While I'm not an expert in frontend development, my intention was to offer you a more straightforward approach to conducting traffic analysis without the need to directly interact with raw APIs.
+While I'm not an expert nor a fan of frontend development, my intention was to offer you a more straightforward and yet simple approach to conducting traffic analysis without the need to directly interact with raw APIs.
+Maps are integrated using Leaflet React components.
 Here is a usage example:

 https://github.com/cxnturi0n/traffic-analyzer/assets/75443422/7be0c789-cb33-456c-8204-c5e6f0ac1656